Veteran Mental Health Services in San Diego

 Learn more about PTSD treatment.

-Thankfully, depression is a highly treatable illness with many treatment options.
-Treatment options for depression may include serotonergic medications and a range of other therapeutic approaches.
+Depression is a highly treatable psychological illness with many treatment options.
+Treatment options for depression may include pharmaceutical (medication) intervention, talk therapy, neuro-modulation, among many others.

 Learn more about Depression Treatment.